M. K. Perker: Career

-Alongside his comic book work and illustrations for American publishers, he currently is writing and illustrating stories of the TV reporter Ece for the leading Turkish daily Hurriyet and short stories for the weekly Turkish humor magazine Penguen.
+Alongside his comic book work and illustrations for American publishers, he currently is writing and illustrating stories of the TV reporter Ece for the leading Turkish daily Hürriyet and short stories for the weekly Turkish humour magazine Penguen.

 In 2009, Perker was named one of the 100 most influential Turks by Newsweek magazine.

 His comics and illustrations have been recognized with awards by the Society of Illustrators and Print magazine.
 In 2001, he became the first Turkish member of the New York-based Society of Illustrators.

 Perker is one of the 46 illustrators, along with Ralph Steadman, Brad Holland, Marshall Arisman, Milton Glaser and Al Hirschfeld, whose work was featured in the documentary "Four Decades of Illustration", produced by The New York Times to celebrate the 40th anniversary of the newspaper's Op-Ed page.